 Smartphone users — casual and enthusiasts alike — are forever in search of longer battery life.
 While fast charging keeps us topped up every day, the absence of replaceable batteries means eventually the lithium-ion cells enclosed in our phones are going to age and deteriorate, making it harder to maximize battery life.

-If you’ve held onto a phone for a year or more, you’ve probably noticed the battery doesn’t seem to last as long as it did when it was brand new.
+If you’ve held onto a phone a couple of years, you’ve probably noticed the battery doesn’t seem to last as long as it did when your handset was brand new.
 Three years down the line and many phones struggle to make it through the day on a single charge.
 Holding onto a phone even longer can even spell trouble for reliability too as you may face sudden shutdowns.

 Unfortunately, battery capacity inevitably declines with age.
 However, there are things you can do to prolong the life of your battery and smartphone.
 If you’ve ever wondered what the best way to charge your battery is, here are some scientifically proven tips to maximize battery life.